gmontana/CollaborativePickAndPlaceEnv/README.md

 # Collaborative Pick and Place Environment

 ## Overview

-In the Collaborative Pick and Place environment, multiple agents work together in a grid-based world to accomplish a common task.
-The goal is to successfully pick up and place objects (green circles) into designated goal positions (gray rectangles).
-The agents populating this environment can be of two types: **Pickers** have the ability to automatically pick up objects when moving over them, but are not able to drop them off;
+In the Collaborative Pick and Place environment, a cohort of agents collaborates within a grid-based realm to achieve a shared objective.
+Their mission entails the efficient collection and depositing of objects, represented as green circles, into designated goal positions, depicted as gray rectangles.
+The agents within this environment fall into two distinct categories:

+- **Pickers**: These agents possess the capability to autonomously collect objects as they traverse the grid.
+However, they lack the ability to deposit these items into goal positions.

-**Non-pickers** have the ability to automatically drop off objects they are carrying simply by reaching the goal positions, but they are not able to pick up objects from the grid.
+- **Non-pickers**: In contrast, non-picker agents can effortlessly deposit objects into goal positions when they reach them, but they do not possess the capacity to pick up objects from the grid.

-In order to successfully move and drop objects on goal positions, the agents must learn a collaborative strategy.
-Any two ageent that are adejcent to each other in the grid can collaborate by transfering an object from one agent to each other.
-The task is completed when all the objects are placed on the goal locations.
+The successful execution of this task hinges on the agents' acquisition of a collaborative strategy.
+Adjacent agents within the grid can collaborate by transferring objects amongst themselves.
+The task is considered complete when all objects find their designated places on the goal positions.

 ## Action space
 The environment has defined an Action enum with the following actions: UP, DOWN, LEFT, RIGHT, PASS, and WAIT.